mohadesehazari98/Hypergraph_Percolation/README.md

 2. **Filtered rate** – number of successful distributions where fidelity exceeds a predefined threshold, along with the **average fidelity** of these above-threshold events.

 ---

+We are yet to omplete the hypergraph case